-If the Neighbourhood Plan successfully passes the referendum, it becomes part of the official development plan for the Parish, alongside the Borough Local Plan (consisting of the Core Strategy and (subject to adoption) the Site Allocations and Development Management Policies Document and the County Minerals and Waste Plans.
-The development plan is the starting point for any decisions on planning applications, though other material planning considerations, including the National Planning Policy Framework, must also be taken into account.
-In the event of any conflict between the policies in the Neighbourhood Plan and the Local Plan, the most recent one prevails.
+The updated Plan is the starting point for any decisions on planning applications in South Wootton, though other material planning considerations, including the NPPF (July 2021) must be taken into account.
+In the event of any conflict between the policies in the revised Plan and the Borough Council's Local Plan, the most recent one prevails.